-There is one exception to this, and that’s the case of identical twins.
-There has been a report that’s been published in a medical journal of using hair transplantation from one twin to another.
-In this case, one of the twins had a skin hair condition that did not exist in the other.
-They used hairs from that individual and transferred over and it was successful.
-However, this is one of very few cases where you can transfer hairs between individuals.
+The ExceptionWhile we’ve established that hair transplantation between two different people is not standard practice, there is one exception to this — and that’s in the case of identical twins.
+This information is based on a relatively recent published report in a medical journal detailing a successful hair transplantation procedure from one twin to the other.
+In this case, the successful hair transplantation procedure was conducted in response to a skin condition affecting one twin but did not exist with the other.
+However, as you may have probably inferred, this is one of the very rare cases where you can transfer hairs between individuals.

 Schedule a Consult

 Interested in hair replacement?
 Schedule a complimentary consultation with a Northwestern Hair specialist.
 Choose between comprehensive in-person and convenient virtual consultations.

 Are you a candidate?
 Send our physicians your pictures and they'll call you.

 Send us your pictures.
 Our doctors will call as soon as possible.